In challenging economic times like we saw in 2020, low-risk investment strategies can be very appealing.

 This popular wholesale warehouse chain is one of the best defensive stocks to consider adding to your portfolio.

-Despite all of the financial challenges of this year, they continue to generate excellent cash flow as a result of a very strong business model.
+Despite all of the financial challenges of 2020, they continue to generate excellent cash flow due to a robust business model.

 There are plenty of factors that contribute to Costco’s financial success.